mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Space Travel.md

 ##### A Wormhole Network

 In the late 22nd century, high-energy physicists discovered a means to create artificial wormholes by using a negative-mass fluid.
-In a collaborative multinational effort along the lines of the Manhattan Project, a portal to the habitable exoplanet Proxima Centauri b was created in orbit around Earth, and a race to colonize Terranova began.
+In a collaborative multinational effort along the lines of the Manhattan Project, a portal to the habitable exoplanet Proxima Centauri b was created in orbit around Earth, and a race to colonize [[Terra|Terran]]ova began.
 The influx of resources through the wormhole from the planet and from a nearby planetoid belt initiated a new age of prosperity on Earth.
 The Autorité du Portail (AdP) was formed to build and maintain additional portals.
 Soon a network extending from Earth to other stars began to form.

 A wormhole station appears as a gigantic spherical lattice that glows with the luminous blue energy of the negative-mass fluid that must be continuously powered in order to hold open the throat of the wormhole.
 The station creates a one-way link to a distant point that must be at least several light-years away, though greater distance requires more negative-mass fluid, to a practical maximum of perhaps a dozen light-years.